-Responsibilities for the maintenance and repair of shared amenities such as drains, pipes, drives or the roof of a block of flats are usually outlined in the property's legal documents.
+Responsibility for maintenance and repair of shared amenities like drains, pipes, drives or the roof of a block of flats are usually outlined in the property's legal documents.
 If a shared amenity needs repairing, try to find out who is responsible for it.
 The legal documents may not provide clear answers.
-If so, it is generally best to speak to your neighbours to agree a course of action and make arrangements for sharing costs.
+If so, it is usually best to speak to neighbours to agree a course of action and make arrangements for sharing costs.
 You probably need a surveyor's report on the part of the property needing repairs and estimates from a builder.
 Consult and get the consent of other parties at every stage before costs are incurred.